Improved space-time tradeoffs for approximate full-text indexing with one edit error: Introduction

-As can be seen both our indexes improve on the state of the art.
-We should mention that the results in the table attributed to~\cite{LSW08} are not stated in that form, but can be easily deduced from the main result in~\cite{LSW08} by using different compressed text index implementations.
-The results in the first table are all unsuitable for large alphabets as their query times all have a hidden linear dependence on $\sigma$.
-That means that for very large alphabets of size $\sigma=\Theta(\sqrt n)$ or of size $\sigma=2^{\Theta(\sqrt{\log n})}$ for example, the query time of those algorithms will be unreasonable $\Omega(\sqrt n)$ or $\Omega(2^{\sqrt{\log n}})$.
-By contrast the query times of the algorithms in the second table do not have any dependence on the alphabet size.
-Our result in the second table always dominates the Cole et Al result for both space and time.
-Only in case of very large alphabet (e.g $\sigma=\Theta(n)$ or $\sigma=\Theta(\sqrt{n})$) and long pattern length $m=\Omega(\log n\log\log n)$ will both have the same space and time.
-In the other cases, our data structure will dominate.
-For example in case $\sigma=2^{\Theta(\sqrt{\log n})}$, our data structure will use space $O(n\log^{1.5}n)$ bits while the data structure of Cole et Al still uses $O(n\log^2 n)$ bits.
-Another example is the case $m\leq \log n$ where the query time of Cole et Al will be $\Omega(m\log\log n+occ)$ while our query time will still be just $O(m+occ)$.
+As can be seen from the tables, both our indices improve on the state of the art.
+We should mention that the second result attributed to Lam et al.~\cite{LSW08} in Table 1 is not stated in that paper, but can be easily deduced from the main result in Lam et al.~\cite{LSW08} by using a different time/space tradeoff for the compressed text index implementations.
+The results in Table 1 are all unsuitable for large alphabets as all their query times have a hidden linear dependence on $\sigma$ (which for simplicity is not shown in the table).
+This means that for very large alphabets of size $\sigma=\Theta(\sqrt n)$ for example, the query time of those algorithms will be unreasonable.
+By contrast the query times of the algorithms in Table 2 do not have any dependence on the alphabet size.
+Our result in Table 2 always dominates Cole et al.'s result in both space and time.

-\section{Preliminaries and outline of the results}
+\section{Preliminaries and Outline of the Results}